 For instance, when consciously or subconsciously exposed to an idea, we’re “primed” to think about associated idea(s), memories & feelings.
 This is the “Associations and Priming” heuristic.
 If we’ve been talking about food, we’ll fill in the blank SO_P with a “U”, but if we’ve been talking about cleanliness, we’ll fill in the same blank with an “A”.
 People reading about the elderly unconsciously walk slower, and people who are asked to smile find jokes funnier.
 Each associated idea evokes even more ideas, memories, and feelings.
 This is called the associative mechanism.

 Essentially, System 1 works using shortcuts like associations, stories and approximates, tends to confuse causality with correlation, and jumps to inaccurate conclusions.
 System 2 is supposed to be our inner skeptic, to evaluate and validate System 1’s impulses and suggestions.
 But, it’s often too overloaded or lazy to do so.
 This results in intuitive biases and errors in our judgement.
-Get an overview of the remaining heuristics in our book summary, or read the book for the full details.
+Get an overview of the remaining heuristics from our complete book summary.

 Heuristics Cause Biases & Errors